pospi/niri-config/README.md

 Use of the `scroll wheel` is alike `arrow keys`- i.e. it changes focus vertically between **rows**; and when combined with `Ctrl` changes focus horizontally between **columns**.

+On a touchpad, you can use three-finger drag to move around between **windows**; and four-finger drag to zoom out to the desktop overview.

 ## Installation

 First, clone this repository to the standard Niri config location: